Board of Directors

 Novato

-Greg is a consulting Environmental Planner and Certified Wildlife Biologist®.
-He has been involved with the first master plan for GGNRA; environmental assessment for McInnis County Park; a study of the cumulative effects of dock development and boat traffic on wildlife of Richardson Bay; a peer review of the San Rafael Rock Quarry reclamation plan; and impact assessments for a variety of development proposals.
-Greg previously served on the Board of Directors for the Western Section of The Wildlife Society and the Association of Environmental Professionals, and most recently served as Chair of the Marin County Parks and Open Space Commission.
+Greg is a consulting Environmental Planner and Certified Wildlife Biologist and has been a resident of Marin County since 1974.
+His primary areas of expertise include California Environmental Quality Act and National Environmental Policy Act procedures; procedural and reclamation plan requirements under California’s Surface Mining and Reclamation Act; wildlife biology; and biological resource impact assessment and mitigation planning.
+He has been involved with many projects in Marin County, including the first master plan for GGNRA; an environmental assessment for McInnis Park; a study of the cumulative effects of dock development and boat traffic on wildlife of Richardson Bay; a peer review of the San Rafael Rock Quarry reclamation plan; and impact assessments for a variety of development proposals along the County’s bay shoreline and upland sites.

 Staff

-Office Administrator
+Office Manager and Administrator